 We cannot place InterLibrary Loan items on reserve in accordance with the InterLibrary Loan Agreement.
 If we do not own an item you would like to use for your class, we will attempt to order it for you; we can place your personal copy on reserve; or we can reproduce relevant sections of personal copies of printed materials in accordance with pertinent copyright restrictions.

-Reserves cannot accept items, including films, owned by any library except Thomas Cooper and the Business Library.
+Reserves cannot accept items, including films, owned by any library except Thomas Cooper, the Math Library, and the Business Library.

 - Bring it to the Reserve Desk at Circulation and fill out a Reserve Request Form; or,

 - Complete the Web version of the Reserve Request Form; or,

 - Download the form (PDF; requires Adobe Acrobat Reader version 5 or later), print it, fill it out, and send it to us by fax or campus mail; or,

 - Email your reading list to us as an attachment (MS Word or plain text preferred) or copy-and-paste it into the body of your email message.

 Using style guides for consistency can help us find your materials faster.
 Reserve lists without complete information will take longer to process and may receive lower priority; illegible lists will be returned to you for completion.

 LIBRARY BOOKS You may either bring us the books you want or provide us with the information from the Online Catalog to retrieve them for you.
 We require the call number, full author name, and title of each book.
 If we need to search for items or recall checked-out books, your list will take longer to process.